guardian/interactive-scatterplots/README.md

 * `rScale` a column name string or function to dynamically scale circle radii between 0 and `r` instead
 * `xExtent`/`yExtent` the extent of the chart in either dimension
 * `xStops`/`yStops` the values at which to draw grid lines in the background
-* `classCircles` a function specifying which classes to give each circle
+* `classCircles` a function returning a class string for each circle
-* `styleCircles` a function returning an object with CSS properties (to dynamically style circles based on data)
+* `styleCircles` a function returning a CSS properties object for each circle
 * `label` a function returning a circle's label string, or `null` if it shouldn't be labelled
 * ... full docs to follow